zng-ui/zng/TODO/_current.md

-* Run all tests and merge.

-* Better disabled visuals, disabled_cursor.
 * Fix text reuse in button example when multiple buttons are added.
 * Optimize/fix interactivity, can we make parent interactivity affecting child a guaranteed?
+* Better disabled visuals, disabled_cursor.

 =======